Codium-ai/pr-agent/docs/docs/tools/improve.md

 !!! tip "Extra instructions"

-    Extra instructions are very important for the `imrpove` tool, since they enable you to guide the model to suggestions that are more relevant to the specific needs of the project.
+    Extra instructions are very important for the `improve` tool, since they enable you to guide the model to suggestions that are more relevant to the specific needs of the project.

     Be specific, clear, and concise in the instructions.
 With extra instructions, you are the prompter.
 Specify relevant aspects that you want the model to focus on.